Skip to contents

 Saving a patchwork composite

 Assign the composed object to a variable and pass it to ggsave().
-For PowerPoint, save each panel individually with save_ppt() (patchwork composites are not editable DrawingML objects).
+For PowerPoint, save each panel individually with save_ppt() — patchwork flattens everything into a single raster, so the shapes and text are no longer editable in PowerPoint.

 combined <- (p_ms | p_km_ms) +